 The ability to require multiple digital signatures for sensitive operations on the blockchain is integral to the security of the platform.
-While a single secret key may be compromised, multiple keys distributed over multiple locations add redundant protections, which result in a far more secure experience.
+While a single secret key may be compromised, multiple keys distributed over multiple locations adds redundant protections, providing a far more secure experience.

 Competing blockchain systems suffer from the following shortcomings: